NethServer/ns8-docs/nethvoice.rst

 Operator Station
 ^^^^^^^^^^^^^^^^

-* The general permission enables access to the operator station section in NethVoice CTI.
+* The general permission grants access to the operator station section in NethVoice CTI.
-* Only one configured queue in NethVoice needs to be enabled to use it as the source of calls to manage.
+* Only one configured queue in NethVoice needs to be enabled to serve as the source of calls to manage.

 Users
 -----

-The ``Users`` page establishes, for each individual user, personal settings, and associated devices.
+The ``Users`` page establishes, for each individual user, personal settings and associated devices.

-The settings that can be modify are:
+The settings that can be modified are:
 * ``Profile``: Determines the permissions the user has.
-* ``Group``: Allows grouping users to facilitate the distribution of configurations through :ref:wizard-multiple-phones.
+* ``Group``: Allows grouping of users to facilitate the distribution of configurations.
-* ``Mobile``: Allows associating a mobile number with the user to display it in the operator panel of NethVoice CTI and use it in presence management.
+* ``Mobile``: Enables associating a mobile number with the user to display it in the operator panel of NethVoice CTI and use it in presence management.
-* ``Voicemail Box``: Allows activating the voicemail box for the user as a destination for any failed calls within.
+* ``Voicemail Box``: Enables activating the voicemail box for the user as a destination for any failed calls.
-* ``Associate Device``: Allows selecting an unassociated phone and assigning it to the user among those managed with provisioning.
+* ``Associate Device``: Allows selecting an unassociated phone and assigning it to the user from those managed with provisioning.
 It is possible to create credentials for use on a device not supported by provisioning.
 In this case, a custom device must be used.

 Then, the devices associated with the user are displayed.
-Devices can be of two types, software (Web Phone and Mobile App) or physical, tied to a phone configured with provisioning or a custom device.
+Devices can be of two types: software (Web Phone and Mobile App) or physical, tied to a phone configured with provisioning or a custom device.

 You can associate up to 9 devices with each user:

 * ``Web Phone`` activates the telephony client of NethVoice CTI to manage calls directly without the need for physical phones.
-* ``Mobile App`` enables the configuration of a device on the smartphone (see :ref:nethcti_mobile).
+* ``Mobile App`` enables the configuration of a device on the smartphone.
+* ``Phone Link`` enables the configuration of a device on the personal computer.

 For each physical device, the following is displayed:

-Encryption: Indicates whether encryption is enabled or not.
+Encryption: Indicates whether encryption is enabled.
 The initial setting depends on the NethVoice configuration made during the initial configuration process (see :ref:`wizard-devices`).
-If the PBX is reached via public network (WAN), encryption activation is required.
+If the PBX is accessed via a public network (WAN), activating encryption is required.

 .. warning::
-   If `Encryption` is enabled, make sure that the SSL/TLS certificate of the system is valid and contains the name of the PBX; otherwise, phones cannot establish a TLS connection
+   If `Encryption` is enabled, ensure that the SSL/TLS certificate of the system is valid and contains the name of the PBX; otherwise, phones cannot establish a TLS connection.

-* ``Configuration Model``: you can change the configuration model among those offered.
+* "Configuration Model": You can change the configuration model among those offered.
-* ``Edit Configuration``: you can modify the configuration of the individual phone by entering changes valid only for this device.
-The individual phone has the configuration of the model and default settings by default.
-Refer to :ref:wizard2-models for more details.
+* "Edit Configuration": You can modify the configuration of the individual phone by entering changes valid only for this device.
+The individual phone defaults to the configuration of the model and default settings.
+Refer to :ref:`wizard2-models` for more details.
-* ``Mac-Address``: Displays the MAC address of the associated device.
+* "Mac-Address": Displays the MAC address of the associated device.
-* ``Show Password`` for custom devices.
+* "Show Password" for custom devices.
 The SIP password is shown, which, along with the internal and PBX address, can be used to manually configure the custom device.
-* ``Restart``: If the device is registered, you can restart it.
+* "Restart": If the device is registered, you can restart it.
-* ``Disassociate``: You can disassociate the device from the user.
+* "Disassociate": You can disassociate the device from the user.

-.. _provisioning_scopes_priority-section:
+.. _provisioning-scopes-priority:

 Phone Configuration Priority
 ============================

-Configurations created by Nethvoice provisioning for phone devices are derived by combining settings from:
+Configurations created by NethVoice provisioning for phone devices are derived by combining settings from:

-- ``Default Settings``: these are found on the :ref:`wizard-model` page.
+- ``Default Settings``: These are found on the :ref:`wizard-model` page.
-- ``Model Settings``: parameters are taken from the configuration of the model associated with the device, which is found on the :ref:`wizard-model` page.
+- ``Model Settings``: Parameters are taken from the configuration of the model associated with the device, which is found on the :ref:`wizard-model` page.
-- ``Phone Settings``: parameters are taken from the configuration of the individual phone, found on the :ref:`wizard-configurations` page.
+- ``Phone Settings``: Parameters are taken from the configuration of the individual phone, found on the :ref:`wizard-configurations` page.
-- NethVoice CTI Settings where it's possible to configure parameters of the physical phone associated with the user.
+- NethVoice CTI Settings where it is possible to configure parameters of the physical phone associated with the user.

-In case there is a parameter with non-uniform configuration across the various sections listed above, this is the descending order of priority to be followed:
+In case there is a parameter with non-uniform configuration across the various sections listed above, the following is the descending order of priority to be followed:

 - ``Phone Settings`` and NethVoice CTI Settings are the settings with the highest priority, with the latter taking precedence if there is a conflict between the two.
 - ``Model Settings``